 Another alternative is to look at hotels that follow the European tradition of a pensione.
 A traditional pensione is a boarding house, typically a large old home whose bedrooms have been converted into guestrooms.
 Nowadays, the term pensione has been expanded to refer to B&Bs and sometimes small boutique hotels, but the common thread is that they retain a personal touch, typically with friendly owners that are happy to share their local knowledge.
-A couple of suggestions in Rome are Hotel Boccaccio and Pensione Barrett, or check out those listed at www.romebedbreakfasts.com.
+Check out Bed and Breakfasts Rome or a more curated list of nine top B&B picks in Rome for some options.

 As far as location is concerned, the obvious advantage of a central stay is that you cut down on transportation time.
 But for those willing to stay just outside of the central core, the reward isn’t just lower prices.
 Your family may be the only foreigners that you see walking around your neighborhood, shopping in the market, or dining in the local restaurants.

 3. Finding Ways to Engage and Ways to Relax

 Put your hand in Rome's Bocca della Veritá (Mouth of Truth) to test your truthfulness.
 A big hit with daring kids.

 Traveling is fantastic, but it can also be exhausting, especially in a city like Rome where you walk, walk, walk, walk, walk.
 We have a two-pronged approach to keeping the kids (and thereby the parents) happy.